satra124/emco-base-test/deployments/helm/emcoBase/README.md

 `$ make all`

-Packages helm charts in tar.gz format.
-All packages are in **dist/packages** directory and the package of intrest are:
+Packages helm charts in gzipped tarball format.
+All packages are in the **dist/packages** directory.
+This will create the following tarballs:

   | File                        | Description                                                               |
   | --------------------------- | ------------------------------------------------------------------------- |